Lethudu70/CMD-as-SYSTEM-/README.md

 Use responsibly and only on systems you own.
 IM NOT RESPONSIBLE IF YOUR COMPUTER IS CORRUPTED OR LOST FILES.

-8.Make sure to use a VM for do this for avoid the death of your computer or use it as Debug Test so do a full Backup of your computer bfore any actions PLS.
+8.Make sure to use a VM for do this for avoid the death of your computer or use it as Debug Test so do a full Backup of your computer before any actions PLS.